pabloem/Kokiri/RESULTS.md

 To decide which tests are more likely to fail in the next run, it uses a time-weighted average of failures.
 The more recent a failure has been, the more significant it will be to make the test be considered significant.
-Since this algorithm had the best results,
+This algorithm had the best results in tests, and is faster to run.

 #### The File-change correlation algorithm
 This algorithm is contained in the ```file_change_correlations``` branch.
 It uses correlation between changes of files and subsequent failed tests to estimate which test is more relevant.
-The performance of this algorithm is not a lot worse than the fail frequency algorithm, but another disadvantage that it presents is that it requires a lot of information (
+The performance of this algorithm is not a lot worse than the fail frequency algorithm, but another disadvantage that it presents is that it requires a lot of information (parsing of filenames from file changes, as well as keeping the correlations in memory, making it more space-complex).

 ### Methods exposed by the ```kokiri``` class
 The algorithms are implemented by the ```kokiri``` class.
 This class exposes